ursatile/css4eng/201-basic-css-selectors.md

 ## Selectors, inline styles, and !important

 Inline styles --- `<p style="font-style: italic;">italics!</p>` --- will usually take precedence over any other rules which target that element.
-You just showed up to the fight with an Imperial Star Destroyer...
+You just showed up to the fight a dragon.
+You know, like a T-rex, only it's bigger, it breathes fire, and it can fly... doesn't matter how many T-rexes the other side has when you've got a flying, fire-breathing dragon.

-Except, CSS has the `!important` keyword.
+Except... we're not quite gone.
+CSS has the `!important` keyword.
 That's the word important with a leading exclamation mark -- and yes, in most programming languages, the exclamation mark is logical not, so this means `not important`, and yes, this is one of the things that the designers of CSS acknowledge was a mistake.

-What can defeat a Star Destroyer?
-How about a Jedi master?
-There you go. `!important` in CSS is a Jedi master; even if you've got geese, tigers, dragons AND a Star Destroyer, the Jedi master is going to use the Force, and you're going to lose.
+What can defeat a dragon?
+How about a wizard? 🧙🏼‍♂️ There you go. `!important` in CSS is a wizard.
+Even if you've got geese, tigers, T-rexes AND a dragon, the wizard can just turn them all into sheep, or make them vanish entirely.
+Wizard always wins.

 Marking a specific property value with `!important` will override the ID-class-type selector system, **and** override any inline style declared by an element: